|Theatre||Film & Speaker Series|

 4th Wall Theatre

-In residence at Westminster Arts Center, Corner of Franklin & Fremont Sts., Bloomfield, 973-566-9255, box office 973-748-9008 ext.
+In residence at Westminster Arts Center, 449 Franklin St., Bloomfield, 973-566-9255, box office 973-748-9008 ext.
 279. 4th Wall Theatre is dedicated to producing diverse and lesser known plays and musicals.
 Theater arts training for children, teens and adults is offered in partnership with the New Jersey School of Dramatic Arts (973-566-9700).
 Subscriptions; student and group discounts.

 The Garage Theatre Group